Pgalante/wallace_biomodelos/docs/b8e390e207cea9b578d061b46543a37c379de9f7/index.md

 **Location**: virtual.
 Three 2.5-hour morning sessions and afternoon asynchronous activities to be completed individually or in a small team.

+If you are a twitter user, **please use our hashtag #Wallace-BioModelos2020** to tweet about the workshop.

 Please find the full workshop agenda below.

 ### [Zoom links](zoom.md)